 You have to understand what it comes down to.

-And keep this in mind, Joe, affirmative action only works in the realm of intelligence.
+Affirmative action only works in the realm of intelligence.

 You don't see it in swimming.

-At that point in the 60s, the black community, because we're dealing with meritocracy, because we knew that that's the only way to command respect.
+So this whole thing of affirmative action, keep in mind when it got started, at that point in the 60s, the black community, because we were dealing with meritocracy, because we knew that that's the only way to command respect, we led the country in a gross middle class, men matriculating from college, men committed to marriage, and percentage of entrepreneurs.

 Think about that.

-We're on the total bottom of that now, 50 or 60 years later, because of affirmative action, because now we've been trained as a race to be angry, to be victims, to think that we can't perform.
+We are on the total bottom of that now, 50 or 60 years later, because of affirmative action, because now we've been trained as a race to be angry, to be victims, to think that we can't perform.

-I've I've heard this this concept that all of a sudden we're not going to have blacks that can go into get in these colleges.
+I've heard this concept that all of a sudden we're not going to have blacks that can go into getting these colleges.

-So we're saying, in essence, if you're black, you don't have the intelligence through meritocracy to win against these white people.
+So we're saying in essence, if you're black, you don't have the intelligence through meritocracy to win against these white people.

-We're hearing now that that the affirmative action is going to take away options for ladies because they cannot get into college.
+We're hearing now that the affirmative action is going to take away options for ladies because they cannot get into college.

 What it says is this.

-They're thinking now that women can't think as well as men, they cannot perform as well as men.
+They're thinking now that women can't think as well as men.

 Affirmative action was racist against everybody who was white.

-It just is, that's what it was.
+That's what it was.

 And then it turned out to be racist against Asians when it came to Ivy League schools.

-It also was inherently racist against black people because it said you are lesser than we the government have to help you.
+It also was inherently racist against black people because it said, you are lesser than we, the government, have to help you.

 It's 80% black players in the NBA.